adam-lynch/adam-lynch.github.io/writing/empathy.md

 Eric Meyer & Sara Wachter-Boettcher's [Design for Real Life](https://abookapart.com/products/design-for-real-life) encourages us to frame some edge cases as "stress cases."
 We may be "delighting" people like us but what if someone has an emergency?
 What if they're trying to achieve a task while their job is on the line?
 Impact can matter more than estimated frequency.

-::: quote Eric Meyer & Sara Wachter-Boettcher — Design for Real Life "Someone trying to shut down their account in a hurry is an edge case."
+::: quote https://abookapart.com/products/design-for-real-life Eric Meyer & Sara Wachter-Boettcher, [Design for Real Life](https://abookapart.com/products/design-for-real-life)
+"Someone trying to shut down their account in a hurry is an edge case."
 "Someone trying to shut down their account in a hurry is a stress case."